 - Rail: Western Railways connect Mavli Junction on the meter gauge with trains from Delhi, Jaipur, Ajmer, Ahmedabad, Jodhpur and Khandwa.
 Mavli Junction is 38 km.

 - Road: Buses connect Nathdwara with all major tourist spots of Rajasthan.

 Where to stay near Nathdwara Shrinathji Temple?

 There are many facilities for the accommodation and various Dharmashalas.

 Besides there are many other Dharmashalas and hotels such as Bombaywala Dharam shala, Basanti Lal Dharmshala, Bhartiya Guest House, Bombay Cottage, Mandir Mandal, Champa Shambhu Lal Dharmshala, Delwara Wali Dharmshala, Dheeraj Dham, Hotel Hari Darshan, Gopal Niwas Hotel, Ganga Jamuna Hotel, Hotel Jay Shree, Kothari Atithishala, Hotel Krishna Darshan, Krishna Guest House, Khadayata Atithi Bhawan and many more.

-Roadside food stalls famous for their yummy, scrumptious and delicious on-the-street food are flooded with people in between darshan timings.
-Be it vegetarian or non vegetarian, everyone’s hunger needs are looked after here.
-The thandai and the khaman are the specialties here.
+Roadside food stalls are famous for their yummy, scrumptious and delicious on-the-street food where one can eat near Nathdwara Shrinathji Temple.
+One can also find both vegetarian or non vegetarian food.
+Moreover, the thandai and the khaman are the specialties here.

 Vitthalnathji: Shri Vitthalnathji was found in the Ganges river by and ascetic who presented Him to Shri Vallabhacharya.
-Shri Vitthalnathji is a small golden-colored Svarupa with His hands resting on his hips.
-He is joined by one Svamini.
+Shri Vitthalnathji is a small golden Svarupa and His hands rest on his hips.
+One Svamini also joins him.
 She always resides on His left.
-Shri Gusainji explains their divine nature.
+Moreover, Shri Gusainji explains their divine nature.